thanhlamctk33/nab_automation_test/README.md

 Here you will find some examples that demonstrate:

-    - Search weather in your city"
+    - Search weather in your city

 ## Environment Setting Up